ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/platforms/poe.md

 The PoE interface tab lists all interfaces that support PoE protocol.
 Filters can be used to check PoE interface status on a particular device.
 The `Admin status` column shows the administrative status of an interface.
 It can be enabled/auto or admin-down, shutdown or disabled.
-Operation status lists status of every enabled PoE port.
+Operation status lists the status of every enabled PoE port.
 Type/PID of powered devices are available in the `Powered Device` column if available.
 The last four columns describe PoE class and power usage.

 ![PoE Interfaces table](poe_interfaces.png)